-My drawings have appeared in many forms throughout my life, but it was love of the handcrafted object that inspired me to combine drawings with quilts.
-Each fabric I use has a unique personality, and the pattern on pattern brings humor and spontaneity to the stories.
-The raw scissor-cut edges have a spontaneous energy that remind me of the hand-drawn line.
+My drawings have appeared in many forms throughout my life, but it was love of handcrafted objects that inspired me to combine my drawings with quilt-making.

-Quilting with thread creates texture and structure and at the same time, communicates symbolic images and motifs.
-Quilting is a meditative process, and I think of the quilted line as a thread of thought wandering over the surface of the entire quilt …images of grass, wind, water, noses and kneecaps guide my hands and needle as I sew.
+Quilting with thread creates texture and structure, and at the same time, communicates symbolic images and motifs.
+Quilting is a meditative process.
+I think of the quilted line as a thread of thought — wandering over the surface of the entire quilt — images of grass, wind, water, noses and elbow guide my hands and needle as I sew.

-I work large so I have room to add jokes and stories within the story, and sometimes I find myself laughing out loud, even when working alone in my studio.
-I’ve always believed that humor and creativity are linked — they both seem related to the ability to step outside of ourselves and look at things from a different or surprising viewpoint.
+I work large and add puns and stories within the story.
+Often I find myself laughing out loud while working alone in my studio.
+I’ve always believed that humor and creativity are linked — Both seem related to the ability to step outside of ourselves and look at the world from a different or unexpected viewpoint.

-In many of my quilts there is a woman I call PaMdora — she views the world around her with a strange mixture of astonishment, dismay, and amusement.
+PaMdora is a woman who appears at the center of many of quilts.
+She is large in her own mind.
+She observes the world around her with a mix of astonishment, dismay, and amusement.
 My everyday life is the seed for these quilts, a weird combination of worrying about important things like alien invasions or small things like being late for a date.